Once in my teenage Catholic days a question popped in my mind.

 The Assumption of Mary to heaven, therefore, gives mankind hope for an eternal life in heaven, after death on earth.

 Her Assumption to heaven precedes us in our future eternal journey.
-And through Her Assumption, She opened up the door of heaven making it possible for us, Her children, to be able to enter heaven as well when our time on earth comes to an end.
+And through Her Assumption, She opened up the door of heaven making it also possible for us, Her children, to be able to enter heaven when our time on earth is over.

 Why do Catholics Believe that Mary was Assumed to Heaven?